content warning: death, suicidal ideation

 i found out certain things about myself. the way the world, my parents, my friends saw me, and the way i understood myself began to diverge, and it diverged really fucking fast. and out of that incongruity spawned my good friend undiagnosed mental illness. this, i’ve found, is also not very unique amongst most teens.

-i think i staved off wanting to kill myself longer than most. after all, i told myself, what reason did i have to commit suicide? i had loving parents, good grades, a decent friend group, internet access. the world at my fingertips. but you can drown in an inch of water or the ocean, and slowly my resistance bubbled away.
+i think i staved off wanting to kill myself longer than most. after all, i told myself, what reason did i have to commit suicide? i had loving parents, good grades, a decent friend group, computer access. the world at my fingertips. but you can drown in an inch of water or the ocean, and slowly my resistance bubbled away. i spent the better part of my high school years being grateful for my cowardice, my inability to act on any of those urges. but i flirted with death once or twice, wondered if i could perform the ultimate act of self-minimization and finally rid the world of the burden that was me, free the space i had so selfishly hogged. mom and dad wouldn’t fight so much. i wouldn’t take opportunities away from anyone else. my younger siblings would have a better role model. if, as everyone insisted, our goal as humans on earth was to leave our world better than we found it, why couldn’t i achieve it by leaving the world?